 Assistant Program Manager

 Jill is excited to join FJC as the Assistant Program Manager.
 Her love of Jewish summer camp started in 1997 at URJ Camp Coleman as a camper, and she continued as a counselor, educator and visiting faculty.
-She has also spent time at URJ Kutz Camp and working with youth groups at several synagogues in New York.
+She has also spent time at URJ Kutz Camp working with youth groups at several synagogues in New York.
 Originally from south Florida, Jill moved to NYC to study broadcast journalism and Jewish History at New York University.
 After graduating, she spent seven years working at a local television news station as an audio and robotic camera operator, technical director and operations supervisor.
-Jill enjoys chocolate, documentaries, running, the High Line park and living in Sunnyside, Queens with her husband, Dan.
+Jill enjoys chocolate, documentaries, running, the High Line Park and living in Sunnyside, Queens with her husband, Dan.
 She is currently trying to perfect her challah baking skills.

 Favorite camp things: Campscape, Shabbat walks and Apple Brown Betty

 Operations & Planning Director

 Marci joined FJC in April 2015.
 In her role, Marci helps operationalize strategic initiatives and manages organization-wide data, including satisfaction insight surveys, Camp Census, and program evaluations.
 Her love for camp came from her 19 summers with Young Judaea, several years as the Assistant Camp Director at Camp Young Judaea Sprout Lake, and participation in FJC’s Yitro Program (cohort 1).

 Marci hails from East Lansing, MI, and miraculously remained a Spartan fan though she attended the University of Michigan.
 She earned a dual-masters degree in non-profit management (M.P.A.) and Hebrew and Judaic studies (M.A.) from New York University.
 She volunteered throughout South America, participated in an American Jewish World Service (AJWS) Rabbinical Students Delegation, worked as a group leader for AJWS Volunteer Summer, and served as an AJWS Kol Tzedek: Voice of Justice Speaking Fellow.
 She coached a PresenTense social entrepreneur, served on the advisory board for Camp Kesem: Columbia University, and worked on both the program and operations sides of Repair the World.
 Before joining the FJC team, Marci worked as the Director of Operations and Planning at NEXT: A Division of Birthright Israel Foundation, managing both national projects, strategic operations, and program evaluation.